jerryjappinen/scroll-scope/README.md

 bower install scroll-scope
 ```

+File [issues or pull requests](https://github.com/Eiskis/scroll-scope/issues) to share potential improvements.
+The plugin is released under MIT.
 Source is available on [GitHub](https://github.com/Eiskis/scroll-scope).
-If you find bugs or potential improvements, please file [issues or pull requests](https://github.com/Eiskis/scroll-scope/issues).
-Current version 0.1.0 is released under MIT.
+To contribute, clone the repo, make changes in *scroll-scope.js* and build the minified version with `gulp`.